0x2be/tkRecovery/README.md

 # tkRecovery

-tkRecovery is a work-in-progress macOS program written with python (tkinter) to enter and exit recovery mode on iOS devices with ease.
+tkRecovery is a work-in-progress program written with python (tkinter) to enter and exit recovery mode on iOS devices with ease.
 This is designed to easily re-install iOS with Finder and/or help you with the jailbreak process.

 # Usage